ongov/Digital-Service-Standard/README.md

 ## 7. Make it accessible

 Accessibility is not only required by law, it’s also good design.
+Creating fully accessible digital products and services improves the experience for everybody.
 Ensure the service is accessible to all users regardless of their individual abilities, device or environment.